By Rosalind Sedacca, CCT

 With this in mind, strike up a conversation with your ex and discuss ways in which you can agree on some rules in both houses.
 Don’t point fingers and put your ex on the defensive with blame or shame.
 Focus instead on the benefits to your children when they experience consistency and agreement between their parents.

 If you can’t find a place of agreement, try to let go and accept the disparities rather than creating more tension in your relationship.
 Children will adapt to differences in Mom and Dad’s homes and come to accept that as reality.
 While they may act out more and take advantage of your lack of agreement and continuity between homes, they will survive.
 Trust that in time they often come to appreciate your values and the fact that you’ve stuck to them.
 Often as adults they will acknowledge you for the very rules that they most rebelled against.

 We demand a lot from children when they move from home to home as we try to co-parent after divorce.
 For that reason give your kids some slack.
 Allow the time to transition back into your home after an away-stay with their other parent.
 Remind them gently about the way we do things in your house and don’t jump on them for infringements in the first hours after their return.

 Remember they didn’t ask for your divorce and as hard as any of this is on you, it’s that much more difficult for them – physically as well as emotionally.

 * * *

-Rosalind Sedacca, CCT, is the author of How Do I Tell the Kids … about the Divorce?
+Rosalind Sedacca, CCT, is the author of How Do I Tell the Kids about the Divorce?
 A Create-a-Storybook™ Guide to Preparing Your Children -- with Love!
-For more information, free articles on child-centered divorce, coaching, parenting resources and her free ezine, go to: http://www.childcentereddivorce.com.
+She is also founder of the Child-Centered Divorce Network.
+For more information, free articles on child-centered divorce, coaching services and her free ezine, go to: http://www.childcentereddivorce.com.